Your Visit

 Can I buy a one-day ticket?

 Only delegates registered for the full four-day Classical:NEXT event will have access to the Expo, Conference, Showcases, Opening, and the Award Ceremony.
-Please note that one-day tickets and partner rates are not available.
+Stay tuned for more information on delegate rates and day tickets for Showcases.

 How should I prepare for Classical:NEXT?